Kelsey-Anderson/LiveProject/README.md

 ## 3rd User Story - History Manager User Part 2: Seed HistoryManager
 ### *Description: To test out the new HistoryManager class, create a seed method for HistoryManager.
 Seeding the database entails creating an instance of HistoryManager and saving it to the database before the page is loaded so that we have access to the HistoryManager for testing purposes.*

-Here is what I wrote for the HistoryManager.cs file:
+Below is a code snippet for the HistoryManager.cs file.
+It basically checks if there is already an instance of the HistoryManager, and if not, create one.
 ```
         //Seeding the database
         //creating a method: